Aseelaldallal/Notes/Angular/intro.md

 ### Index.html

-The single page you're seeing at the end.
-It is the page that is loaded.
+This is the page that the server serves.

 ```
 <app-root></app-root>